Sunswift in the World Solar Challenge, 2009

 Eventually, we hear control’s order: “Solar car, move right, target speed 91 kph”.

-This is a big moment for Sunswift, because there are two races going on.
+This is a big moment for Sunswift, because there are two races going on – the gallium arsenide and silicon divisions.
 We are now fourth overall, but we are the first silicon-powered car.
 As well as the highly efficient gallium arsenide cells, the three cars still ahead of us all have multi-million dollar budgets and professional staff.

 MIT is presumably still listening in when Dave gives the status report: the sun is well past zenith, but we are only drawing about 200 W from the battery, and the battery voltage and estimated energy are good.
 The strategy is to keep the speed high until 5 pm, because we’ll get a good charge tonight and tomorrow morning: these are needed for the expected (light) cloud and (slight) hills coming into Adelaide.
 Someone calls for an excitement report.
 “Woo-hoo” from Alex in solar car sums it up for all of us.

 We later find out that MIT have flattened their battery in the attempt to hold us off.
 Consequently, they have to spend the last hour travelling on power from the low-angle sun alone.
 This puts them some kilometres behind us.